implydata/druid.d.ts/README.md

 ## Note

-These definitions use union types and thus requires TypeScript >= 1.4
+These definitions use union and string types and thus requires TypeScript >= 1.8